zeeshanali-k/Classy/README.md

 <h5>Backend</h5>

 - App is currently using HuggingFace's free inference API Directly but you can also use the backend linked below.
-Instructions for changing to custom backend are given in data source in code
+Instructions for changing to custom backend are given in data source in code.
+Get your token from Hugging Face and replace in data layer to start using the app.
+(You don't need to add "Bearer" before it, it is automatically handeld by bearerAuth function of Ktor)
 - <a href="https://github.com/zeeshanali-k/t2i_backend">Django App</a> hosted on AWS EC2 (which further uses HuggingFace's free inference api for custom trained model)
 - <a href="https://huggingface.co/devscion/pakhistoricalplaces">HuggingFace Hosted Model</a>